alexandresjunior/java-experience-treina-recife/02_Controle_de_Versoes_com_Git_e_GitHub.md

       remote: Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
       Receiving objects: 100% (3/3), done.
       ```
-  4. Run `ls`, which is a command that lists all files and folders in your current directory.
-You should see the name of the repository you’ve just cloned.
+   4. Execute `ls`, que é um comando que lista todos os arquivos e pastas em seu diretório atual.
+Você deve ver o nome do repositório que acabou de clonar.
-  5. Run `cd <repository name>` to change directory into that folder.
+   5. Execute `cd <nome do repositório>` para mudar o diretório para essa pasta.
-  6. Run `touch <new file name>` to create a new file in that folder.
-You can now make edits to that file.
-Alternatively, you can open the folder in your text editor and manually add new files.
+   6. Execute `touch <new file name>` para criar um novo arquivo nessa pasta.
+Agora você pode fazer edições nesse arquivo.
+Como alternativa, você pode abrir a pasta em seu editor de texto preferido e adicionar manualmente novos arquivos.
-  7. Now, to let Git know that it should be keeping track of the new file you’ve made.
-Run `git add <new file name>` to track that specific file, or `git add .` to track all files within that directory.
+   7. Agora, para que o Git saiba que ele deve rastrear o novo arquivo que você criou, execute `git add <new file name>` para rastrear esse arquivo específico, ou `git add .` para rastrear todos os arquivos dentro desse diretório.
       ```
       $ ls
       hello.html  README.md
       ```

 ## Commits

 * Now, we’ll start to get into what Git can be really useful for.
 After making some changes to a file, we can *commit* those changes, taking a snapshot of the current state of our code.
 To do this, we run: `git commit -m "some message"` where the message describes the changes you just made.
 * After this change, we can run `git status` to see how our code compares to the code on the remote repository.
 * When we’re ready to publish our local commits to Github, we can run `git push`.
 Now, when we go to GitHub in our web browser, our changes will be reflected.